Quick Verdict

 ~$67 · 1 oz

-StriVectin was originally developed as a stretch mark treatment before dermatologists noticed its wrinkle-reducing side effects -- which is part of why the brand has genuinely interesting clinical history in the peptide space.
+StriVectin was originally positioned as a stretch mark treatment before becoming better known for wrinkle-focused skincare -- which is part of why the brand has an interesting history in the peptide space.
 The SD Advanced combines NIA-114 (a stabilized form of niacin that the brand has patented for barrier strengthening) with its proprietary peptide technology.
-The result is a concentrated, targeted treatment aimed at improving wrinkle depth, not just surface hydration or temporary plumping.
+The result is a concentrated, targeted treatment aimed at the look of wrinkle depth, not just surface hydration or temporary plumping.

 The texture is thicker than most serums and feels more like a treatment concentrate -- a few drops applied to specific areas (around eyes, mouth, forehead) rather than all-over use.
-For anyone with specific deep lines they want to address with clinical-grade peptide technology, StriVectin delivers the most targeted approach on this list.
+For anyone with specific deep lines they want to target with a richer peptide treatment, StriVectin delivers the most focused approach on this list.
 The price is steep for 1oz, but the concentration means you're using less product per application than a standard serum.

 How to Layer Peptides for Best Results